passionfruition/LIRI-Node-App/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.

+Each time you search something, it will add to log.txt.

 Possible information returned about:
 * Concerts
 * Spotify songs